Docs

 Discussions

 If you design schemas with a team, you know the questions.
 Why is this column a varchar?
 Should orders point at users or customers?
 Who decided soft deletes were a good idea?
-The answers are usually buried in old Slack threads and closed PRs, which is to say: gone.

 A discussion thread anchored to a table, with the Discussions panel open